syncfusion-content/windowsforms-docs/WindowsForms/RibbonControlAdv/Getting-Started.md

 this.respondToolStripEx.Text = "Respond";
 this.moveToolStripEx.Text = "Move";
 this.tagsToolStripEx.Text = "Tags";
-this.colorschemeToolStripEx.Text = "Color Scheme";
+this.colorSchemeToolStripEx.Text = "Color Scheme";
 this.quickstepsToolStripEx.Text = "Quick Steps";
-this.currentviewToolStripEx.Text = "Current View";
+this.currentViewToolStripEx.Text = "Current View";
 this.messagesToolStripEx.Text = "Messages";
 this.layoutToolStripEx.Text = "Layout";
 this.peopleToolStripEx.Text = "People";
 this.windowToolStripEx.Text = "Window";

-this.homeTabItem.Panel.Controls.AddRange(new Control[] { newToolStripEx, deleteToolStripEx, respondToolStripEx, moveToolStripEx, tagsToolStripEx, colorschemeToolStripEx, quickstepsToolStripEx});
+this.homeTabItem.Panel.Controls.AddRange(new Control[] { newToolStripEx, deleteToolStripEx, respondToolStripEx, moveToolStripEx, tagsToolStripEx, colorSchemeToolStripEx, quickstepsToolStripEx});

-this.viewTabItem.Panel.Controls.AddRange(new Control[] { currentviewToolStripEx, messagesToolStripEx, layoutToolStripEx, peopleToolStripEx, windowToolStripEx });
+this.viewTabItem.Panel.Controls.AddRange(new Control[] { currentViewToolStripEx, messagesToolStripEx, layoutToolStripEx, peopleToolStripEx, windowToolStripEx });

 {% endhighlight %}